 To become ‘Guernsey qualified’, lawyers must wait until they have practiced law on the island for three years and then sit a series of exams.
 Lawyers can however practice law on the island with their existing qualifications.

-Lawyer salaries in Guernsey tend to be slightly higher than in Jersey and are comparable with London rates.
-A 5 year PQE corporate lawyer might expect to receive a starting salary between GBP£75-85K.
+A 5 year PQE corporate lawyer might expect to receive a starting salary between GBP£75-90K.
 Relocation expenses and temporary accommodation is usually included and discretionary annual bonuses are standard.

 - Currency is the Guernsey Pound which is on parity with the £GBP, which is accepted island wide.